-After nagging him for a while, he finally reveals that they are small raw peaches and that they are hard and very sour.
+After nagging him for a while, he finally reveals that they are small raw plums and that they are hard and very sour.
 This immediately becomes an obsessive thought: I have to taste it.

 “We can buy it here” Zamerai says “But here they aren’t any good”

 “Let’s go somewhere else then” I say and we start driving very slowly along the footpath until we find the right cart.

 Meanwhile it starts raining – it begins with a drizzle that suddenly turns into a storm.
 But we go on in our quest anyways until we find the right cart.
 The guy offers me half kilo for 90 afghanis, but for some reason I end up buying 250 grams for 70 afghani.
 I decide not argue as I am all happy with my alucha.

 The fruits are small and wet with the rain.
 We take one each and cautiously bite into it.
 They are hard and crunchy.

 Lorenzo and I look at each other, our cheeks are cramping: they are incredibly sour, but they taste good and are quite refreshing Lorenzo says in a thoughtful manner: “It is actually clear why you eat it with salt.”
 I don’t know if it is that clear to me, but my thoughts are quickly diverted by Zamerai who says: “These are not sour at all, we should find the really sour ones, you must try those.”

 I eat one more and then another.